 The Illinois Constitution gives the House sole power to investigate possible cause for impeachment of, and to impeach, executive and judicial officers.
 The vote of a majority of members elected is required to impeach.
 If an officer is impeached, the case moves to the Senate for trial.
 Two-thirds of senators elected are required to convict; judgments on conviction may include removal from office and disqualification to hold any public office in the state.
-Impeachment, whether or not followed by conviction, does not prevent regular criminal prosecution for the same conduct.35
+Impeachment, whether or not followed by conviction, does not prevent regular criminal prosecution for the same conduct.

-Neither the House nor the Senate has any formal rules governing impeachment-a drastic remedy that is rarely attempted.
-But a Special Investigative Committee of the 90th General Assembly adopted 20 rules to govern the impeachment procedures for then-Chief Justice James D. Heiple of the Illinois Supreme Court.36 The rules were adopted specifically for that investigation, which did not result in impeachment.
-They presumably would be consulted if future impeachment proceedings are contemplated.
+In 1997, a Special Investigative Committee of the 90th General Assembly adopted 20 rules to govern the impeachment procedures for then-Chief Justice James D. Heiple of the Illinois Supreme Court.
+The rules were adopted specifically for that investigation, which did not result in impeachment.